algomo/knowledge-base/docs/docs/data-sources/Overview.md

 ## Connecting Data Sources to Your Bot

 - To connect your data sources to your bot, navigate to [**Algomo**](https://app.algomo.com/) > [**Bots**](https://app.algomo.com/bots) > **select your bot**.
-- You should see the data sources used by your bot (This will be empty if your bot has no data sources).
+- You should see the data sources used by your bot.
+This will be empty if your bot has no data sources.
-- Click on the **Add Data Source** button
+- Click on the **Add Data Source** button.
 - Select the data source you want to add.
 This will add the data source to your bot.

 **Note:** Check the status of your data source on your table, if it is not ready it will not be used by your bot.